YOUR PRIVACY IS IMPORTANT TO US

-If you would like to update your information on file, please contact our office by phone 480-247-7182 or by email at email@example.com so we can make any necessary updates/corrections.
+If you would like to update your information on file, please contact our office by phone at 480-247-7182 or by email at email@example.com so we can make any necessary updates/corrections.
 You may also contact us by U.S. Mail at:

 Research Collective, LLC

-Tempe, AZ 85282 United States
+Tempe, AZ 85282

 14 Privacy rights under the General Data Protection Regulation (GDPR):

-You have the right of access, restriction of processing, erasure.
-Please contact us to request information about the personal data we have collected from you and/or to request the correction, modification or deletion of such personal information.
-We will do our best to honor your request subject to any legal, ethical and contractual obligations.
+- You have the right of access, restriction of processing, erasure.
+Please contact us to request information about the personal data we have collected from you and/or to request the correction, modification, or deletion of such personal information.
+We will do our best to honor your request subject to any legal, ethical, and contractual obligations.

-You can withdraw your consent at any time.
+- You can withdraw your consent at any time.
 When we process your personal data based on your consent, you always have the right to withdraw it at any time.

 - You can object at any time.
 You have the right to object to receiving e-mail notices about upcoming research studies or any other promotional materials.
 Simply follow the opt-out instructions in our e-mails or contact us via email at DPO@research-collective.com.
 Additionally, you have the right to object to any processing of your personal data based on your specific situation.
-In the latter case, we will assess your request and provide a reply in a timely manner, according to our legal, ethical and contractual obligations.
+In the latter case, we will assess your request and provide a reply in a timely manner, according to our legal, ethical, and contractual obligations.

-You have the right data portability.
-You have the right to data portability of your own personal data by contacting us via email at firstname.lastname@example.org.
+- You have the right data portability.
+You have the right to data portability of your own personal data by contacting us via email at DPO@research-collective.com.

-You will not be subject to any automated decision, including profiling.
+- You will not be subject to any automated decision, including profiling.
 We do not make any automated decisions using your personal data in any way that might negatively or legally impact you.

 We regularly review and, where necessary, update our privacy information.
 Should we plan to use personal data for a new purpose, we update our privacy information and communicate the changes to individuals before starting any new processing.
 We reserve the right to change our policy at any time by providing updated information on this page.
-This policy was last modified on August 1, 2019.
+This policy was last modified on November 13, 2020.